rebelsky/sams-assorted-musings-reflections/open-introductory-slots-2017F.md

 * Linguistics: 12 slots in LIN-114, _Introduction to General Linguistics_.

 There are 102 open slots in these subjects.
-About one in four students can start with an interdisciplinary course.
+About one in four students can start with an interdisciplinary course [6].

 _Sciences_